When Dehydrating Potatoes, For Easier Potato Slicing ... Do This!

-you can cheat by using frozen (cubed) hash browns, or grated hash browns – now that's easy!
+you can cheat by using frozen (diced) hash browns, or grated hash browns – now that's easy!

-Potatoes are everyone's favorites and I'll show you how they can be easily dehydrated from pre-cooked, sliced potatoes!
+Potatoes are everyone's favorites and I'll show you how they can be easily dehydrated from pre-cooked sliced potatoes!

 TIP: if using frozen hash browns, drop the frozen unopened bag on

-persist, run the clump under cool running water for a few seconds --
+persist, run the clump under cool running water for a few seconds –

 that should do the trick!

 By the way, potatoes are loaded with a range of vitamins: vitamin A, vitamin C, and

 Phosphorus, Magnesium, and Calcium.
-There are trace amounts of Iron,
+There are also trace amounts of Iron,

 Zinc, Manganese, Copper and Selenium.
 Potatoes contain Omega-3 and Omega-6 fatty acids too.